How to Install A Nucleus Colony

 Congratulations beekeeper.
 You have installed a nucleus colony in your new beehive.
 It is important to continue feeding your new colony to promote growth.
 In a couple of weeks, it will be a good idea to do a queen check.

 If everything looks good, when 7 or 8 of the 10 frames are drawn out-you will be ready to add another box.
+Don’t give them too much space too soon or Small Hive Beetles may cause trouble.

+Monitor the growth of your nuc.
 This is only one way to install a nucleus colony.
 There are many ways to accomplish all aspects of beekeeping.
 Find a method that fits your style of beekeeping.